ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-Directory where the elasticsearch installation's files are kept (plugins, etc.)
+Directory where the opensearch installation's files are kept (plugins, etc.)

 ##### <a name="indices"></a>`indices`